 Village Halls Week

 Village Halls Week ran for the first time in 2018.
 The campaign is an annual and national celebration of rural community spaces and the people whose time and dedication keep them going.
-Organised by ACRE and the ACRE Network, the campaign runs in January and sees a huge variety of events happening across England.
+Organised by the ACRE Network, the campaign runs in January and sees a huge variety of events happening across England.

 Celebrate your hall